rishisareen/rishisareen.github.io/blog/_posts/2025-09-13-Protein-Myths.md

 **Reality Check:** This is our desi version of "protein is heating."
 Yes, protein digestion slightly raises body temperature (called thermic effect), but so does climbing stairs or arguing with the cable-wallah.
 It's actually good.
 It means you're burning more calories!

 ### **Myth 6: "Vegetarians ko protein nahi mil sakta!"**
 **Reality Check:** Harder?
 Yes.
 Impossible?
 No way.
-With paneer, dals, soy, Greek yogurt, nuts, and millets, vegetarians can absolutely hit their targets.
-It just requires more planning than a non-vegetarian meal (but then again, what doesn't?).
+With paneer, dals, soy, Greek yogurt, Dahi, Tofu nuts, and millets, vegetarians can absolutely hit their targets.
+It just requires being deliberate about getting enough protein without consuming too many calories.
+A small education will go a long way.

 ### **Myth 7: "Ladkiyon ko itna protein ki zaroorat nahi!"**
 **Reality Check:** Protein isn't just for muscles, friends.
 It's needed for hormones, bones, energy, skin, hair, and basically everything that keeps you from falling apart like an old Alto.
 Women need protein as much as men, especially to prevent turning into a fragile aunty with age.